 The selection of individuals to produce successive generations plays an extremely important role in GAs.
 The basic methods we have chosen to apply are selection based on roulette wheel and elitism.
 Our selection operation at first locates the elite chromosome that is the solution with the least total cost.
 This solution is automatically passed on to the new population in order to safeguard that it will not be "eliminated" during the selection process.
 Next, the fitness of each individual is computed.
-As we are dealing with a minimization problem in that our goal is to minimize the sum of the inventory and routing costs for a number of periods, it is vital to map the underlying natural objective function to a fitness function.
+As we are dealing with a minimization problem in that our goal is to minimize the sum of the inventory, backorder and routing costs for a number of periods, it is vital to map the underlying natural objective function to a fitness function.
 This transformation is performed using the method proposed by Goldberg (1989), according to which:

-$$f(x) = C{\max} - g(x) \text{ when } g(x) < C{\max}$$
+$$f(x) = C{\text{max}} - g(x)$$

+when $g(x) < C{\text{max}}$

-f(x) = 0 otherwise
+$f(x) = 0$ otherwise

-where g(x) is the cost minimization function, f(x) is the fitness function and $C{max}$ the largest g value in the current population.
+where g(x) is the cost minimization function, f(x) is the fitness function and C{max} the largest g value in the current population.
 The new population is then created using the fitness values computed earlier and a roulette wheel mechanism.

 Given the nature of the problem and the encoding selected, crossover is the most intriguing operator.
 Crossover in our case can be performed either horizontally or vertically.
-While horizontal crossover, that is random exchange of delivery schedules (rows) of certain customers between the "parent" solutions, poses no problem, vertical crossover may cause a violation of the constraint concerning the capacity of each retailer or the non-stock out policy.
-Vertical crossover i.e. exchange of rows between "parent" solutions corresponds to the possibility of having excessive amounts of product which in turn results to poor fitness -as inventory holding cost are too great- or violation of the constraints of the problem.
+While horizontal crossover, that is random exchange of delivery schedules (rows) of certain customers between the "parent" solutions, poses no problem, vertical crossover may cause a violation of the constraint concerning the capacity of each retailer.
+Vertical crossover i.e. exchange of rows between "parent" solutions corresponds to the possibility of having excessive amounts of product which in turn results to poor fitness -as inventory holding cost are too great.
 Consequently, the latter method is not given any possibility to occur.